ubahnverleih/WoBike/Miles.md

 Miles public API allows querying vehicles via lat, lng, lat delta and lng delta.
 The API contains two main objects
 - list of vehicles
 - list of clusters

-The API response will contain either vehicles or clusters depending upon the value of lat delta and lng delta.
+- or both

-`https://api.app.miles-mobility.com/mobile/Vehicles?deviceKey=<YOUR_DEVICE_KEY>&latitude=52.46772&longitude=13.507673&latitudeDelta=0.021653345980664086&longitudeDelta=0.016843199729919434&userLatitude=25.11645255113832&userLongitude=55.39148236389842&lang=en&FuelLevelFilterMin=0&FuelLevelFilterMax=100&VehicleSizeFilter=S,M,L,P&vehicleEngineFilter=&VehicleSeatsFilter=3,5&VehicleTransmissionFilter=M,A&zoomLevel=10&showOnlyDiscountedVehicles=0&showFuelingStations=0&showChargingStations=0&showMilesPartners=0`
+The API response will contain either vehicles or clusters depending upon how large or small the values of latitude delta and longitude delta are

-The result contains an array with either vehicles or clusters or both depending upon the value of lat and lng deltas in the following format.
+The following request will return vehicles only based the value of lat delta and lng delta is too small `https://api.app.miles-mobility.com/mobile/Vehicles?deviceKey=<YOUR_DEVICE_KEY>&latitude=52.46772&longitude=13.507673&latitudeDelta=0.021653345980664086&longitudeDelta=0.016843199729919434&userLatitude=25.11645255113832&userLongitude=55.39148236389842&lang=en&FuelLevelFilterMin=0&FuelLevelFilterMax=100&VehicleSizeFilter=S,M,L,P&vehicleEngineFilter=&VehicleSeatsFilter=3,5&VehicleTransmissionFilter=M,A&zoomLevel=10&showOnlyDiscountedVehicles=0&showFuelingStations=0&showChargingStations=0&showMilesPartners=0`

 ```json
 {
   "Result": "OK",